SMSNA is pleased to announce the 7th annual Essay Prize competition for trainees.

 Original research papers are scientific reports of original clinical or basic research in the field of sexual medicine.
 As a general guideline, manuscripts should be 3000 words in length; more extensive manuscripts will be considered and judged on merit; however, authors are urged to be as concise as possible.
 All manuscripts must include an abstract, a maximum of 7 tables and figures (total), and up to 50 references.
 More may be accepted if justified.

-Reports are concise reports of cases, clinical experience, clinical studies, drug trails, adverse effects, or devices related to sexual medicine.
+Reports are concise reports of cases, clinical experience, clinical studies, drug trials, adverse effects, or devices related to sexual medicine.
 Maximum length is 1750 words; no more than 10 references, and 1 figure/table.